-Past Philosophy students have been accepted on a range of degree courses at both Oxford and Cambridge including: Politics, Philosophy & Economics; Mathematics & Philosophy; Languages and Classics.
+Past students have gained places on a range of prestigious degree courses at both Oxford and Cambridge including: Politics, Philosophy and Economics (PPE); Mathematics and Philosophy; Languages and Classics.

 Topics explored in Philosophy complement other studies including: